Samuel Present

 Michael Patullo

-Research Interests: Materials characterization, materials for extreme environments
+Research Interests: Mechanical testing, materials for extreme environments, refractory multi-principal element alloys

 Sharon Park

 Sharon graduated from the University of Central Florida (UCF) with degrees in Mechanical Engineering (B.S. ’19) and Materials Science (M.S. ’20).
-While at UCF, she worked with Prof. Yongho Sohn on process optimization studies for gas atomization and selective laser melting of metallic alloys.
-Sharon joined the Hemker research group as a Ph.D. student in fall 2020.
+While at UCF, she worked with Prof. Yongho Sohn on process optimization studies for gas atomization and selective laser melting of aluminum alloys.
+Sharon joined the Hemker research group as a Ph.D. student in Fall 2020.
+Her research focuses on elucidating the structure-property relationships of novel additively manufactured refractory alloys, with a specialization in high-temperature mechanical testing.

-Research Interests: Additive manufacturing (AM), powder metallurgy, metals, advanced characterization
+Research Interests: Additive manufacturing (AM), powder metallurgy, refractory metals, mechanical testing

 Daniel Magnuson